Novyi Svit

-Novyi Svit or Novy Svet (Новий Світ /uk/; Но́вый Свет; Novıy Svet; lit.
+Novyi Svit or Novy Svet (Новий Світ /uk/; Новый Свет; Novıy Svet; lit.
 'New World' or 'New Community') is a resort and urban-type settlement in Sudak Municipality in the Autonomous Republic of Crimea, a territory recognized by a majority of countries as part of Ukraine and incorporated by Russia as the Republic of Crimea.
 It is known for Novyi Svit sparkling wine produced there.
 Champagne production was introduced into Novyi Svit by a local landowner, Prince Lev Golitsyn, in the late 19th century.
 Population:

 The town is situated in a very scenic area where numerous Soviet movies were filmed.
 It boasts some fine beaches, a couple of resort hotels (one of which was supposed to be for Soviet cosmonauts), a several km tunnel inside a mountain where a factory stores its products, and a large juniper forest.